I Want To...

 Q: Can my cardiologist also be my primary care physician?

 A: No. Cardiologists are first trained as Internal Medicine physicians.
 However, they have chosen to be cardiologists because they specialize in, and only treat, cardiovascular problems and conditions.
 To ensure our patients' overall health and facilitate coordination of care in the event of multiple system problems or concerns, we strongly recommend that our patients have a primary care physician (PCP).
 If you are interested in a recommendation for a PCP, please speak with your cardiologist.

 Q: How do I get my prescriptions refilled?

 A: Generally, your cardiologist will authorize enough refills to last between scheduled visits when the original prescription is written.
-If you run low, please call our Prescription Refill Line at (443) 276-6060.
-Please follow the instructions as to the information we need in order to refill your prescription, and please allow up to three (3) working days for us to call the refill in to your pharmacy.
+If you run low, please call our office at (410) 997-7979.
+Please follow the prompts and your call will be taken by our call center operators, who will ask you for the specific information we need in order to refill your prescription.
+Although we try to process all refills on the day requested, your cardiologist may need to review or approve the request, so please allow up to three (3) working days for us submit the refill in to your pharmacy.

 Q: Can I get medication samples?

 A: In accordance with Johns Hopkins Medicine policies, we are not able to provide samples of medications.
 If your cardiologist recommends a new medication and you want to see how effective it is before filling a standard prescription, you may request that he/she write a prescription for a lesser amount.

 Q: I had a diagnostic test at Cardiovascular Specialists.
 How long does it take to get the results?